wp-plugins/linkedin-auto-publish/readme.txt

 You may use post title, content, excerpt, permalink, site title and user nicename for auto publishing.

+= 5.
+Why do I see SSL related errors in logs ? =

+SSL peer verification may not be functioning in your server.
+Please turn off SSL peer verification in settings of plugin and try again.

 More questions ?
 [Drop a mail](http://xyzscripts.com/members/support/ "XYZScripts Support") and we shall get back to you with the answers.